 Are Calibrachoa Deer Resistant?

 Calibrachoa is not classified as deer resistant, but deer tend not to favor them.
 Calibrachoa bloom during warm weather when there are many more suitable options for deer to eat.
+If a plant is damaged by deer, it typically regrows quickly and recovers.

 According to Rutgers University, this plant is Occasionally Severely Damaged on their rating scale from Rarely Damaged to Frequently Severely Damaged.